Magento 2 (Adobe Commerce) Pricing Explained

 Along with that, Adobe Commerce Pro lets you establish efficient marketing strategies backed up by such outstanding functionalities as customer attributes, segmentation, upsells, cross-sells, and related products, etc. Magento’s page builder, integrated CMS, content staging, and extended admin permissions can help your team reduce the time and effort required for daily business processes.

 Support is another premium feature of Adobe Commerce.
-You can get help when you need it straight from highly-qualified specialists.
+You can get help when you need it straight from highly qualified specialists.

 But the on-premise version of Adobe Commerce is not yet all-inclusive.
 Commerce Pro lacks hosting.
-However, many businesses consider it as an advantage.
+However, many businesses consider it an advantage.
 Since hosting isn’t included, you get extra flexibility and control.

 The real disadvantage of this Magento version is that you may still need customizations.
 Adobe Commerce is one of the most advanced e-commerce platforms, but your business may demand more than that.
 You will need a team of developers to set up, configure, and optimize your online storefront.
 You pay a huge annual fee and need to hire developers, install third-party extensions, and establish integrations.
 Since hosting is not included, get ready to pay for it too.